Skip to main content

 February 1787-March 1788: Served as elected Virginia delegate to Congress, New York

-May-September 1787: Served as delegate to the Federal Convention in Philadelphia; signed the U.S. Constitution
+May-September 1787: Served as delegate to the Constitutional Convention, Philadelphia; signed the U.S. Constitution

 March 1788: Elected to Virginia ratifying convention